 - Having to strain to urinate

-What types of treatments are available for an enlarged prostate?
+Types of treatments are available for an enlarged prostate

-- Drug therapy.
-Two common treatments for BPH are alpha-blockers, which alleviate BPH symptoms, and 5 alpha-reductase inhibitors, which help shrink the prostate.
+- Drug therapy–Two common treatments for BPH are alpha-blockers and 5 alpha-reductase inhibitors.
+Alpha-blockers alleviate BPH symptoms, and 5 alpha-reductase inhibitors help shrink the prostate.
 Many men take them together.